Why adopt from China?

 - If in a stable relationship and living with a male partner, you must meet the requirements of a married couple.

 - Applicants should be between 30 and 50 years old.
-If over 50, the difference between the child and adoptive parent cannot exceed 45 years.
+If over 50, the difference between the child and the adoptive parent cannot exceed 45 years.

 - If previously married, the applicant must provide a certificate of marital status (divorce decree).